Don’t let the thought of snakes prevent you from doing the Great Ocean walk, as they really aren’t that interested in you!

 If you do get bitten the most important thing to remember is to restrict the venom so that you can delay the onset of symptoms.
 Apply a pressure bandage immediately (the same pressure you would apply to a sprained ankle) but make sure that you do not wrap it too tight.
 The idea is not to cut off the blood flow to the limb, so you definitely would NOT apply a tourniquet or a constrictive bandage.

 Place the bandage over the bite and bandage as much of the limb as possible.
 Use a splint to keep the limb immobilised.
-Remember, do not wash the bite as once in hospital the venom on the skin will be identified so that medical staff can administer the correct antivenom.
+Remember, do not wash the bite as once in the hospital the venom on the skin will be identified so that medical staff can administer the correct antivenom.
+Try and stay still and do not panic.

 In the unlikely event of being bitten by a snake, call emergency services immediately.
 (Call 000).

-In over 10 years of organising walks on the Great Ocean walk track we have not experienced any walkers bitten by a snake.
+In over 14 years of organising walks on the Great Ocean walk track as Walk 91, we have not experienced any walkers bitten by a snake.
+(If you book a walk package with Walk 91 and have any questions about snakes we will happily answer your questions during your private walk briefing on your arrival in Apollo Bay).
 The track is well cleared therefore you are not walking through long grass.
 However, occasionally the warm cleared earth of the trail offers the perfect spot for a snake to bask in the sun.
 So, stay aware, but relax and enjoy.
 If you do spot snake, just stop and watch calmly and respectfully from a distance.
+They are amazing creatures.